Frequently Asked Questions

 If a judge does not receive a majority of votes, his or her judicial office will become vacant, and the nomination and selection process begins again.

 Terms for appellate court judges are 12 years, while circuit judges serve six-year terms and associate circuit judges serve four-year terms.

 What is the purpose of the Non-Partisan Court Plan?

 The Non-Partisan Court Plan is designed to reduce the role of politics and money in the selection and retention of judges.
 It helps ensure the fairness and impartiality of the judiciary by shielding judges from undue pressure – such as inappropriate intrusion into judicial selection by political interests and the need to raise funds from partisan interests for a re-election campaign.

 This innovative plan, approved by voters in Missouri in 1940 and since copied by more than 30 other states, has three other major advantages.
-First, because nominations for judicial openings are based on merit, Missourians are assured that highly-qualified individuals are selected for nonpartisan judicial positions.
+First, because nominations for judicial openings are based on merit, Missourians are assured that highly-qualified individuals are selected.
 Second, each judge remains accountable to the citizens they serve, because citizens have the opportunity to decide whether a judge remains on the bench.
 Third, voters are able to decide a judge’s fate based on that judge’s record – not unsubstantiated allegations contained in an opponent’s political rhetoric or advertising.